Skip to contents

 #> ---

-order_multiway() conditions data for Cleveland multiway charts.
+order_multiway() Conditions data for Cleveland multiway charts.
+The ordering of its rows and panels is crucial to the perception of effects.
+Used when data have a multiway structure.
 For details see Multiway data and charts.

 References